thomasloven/lovelace-layout-card/README.md

 ```
 ![layout-card - Grid](https://user-images.githubusercontent.com/1299821/71694902-e3f1f380-2db0-11ea-82f1-8f880a2fbb24.png)

-You can also ommit `gridrows` or tweak `gridgap` and `gridplace` to get different results.
+You can also omit `gridrows` or tweak `gridgap` and `gridplace` to get different results.
 I don't know how this works, but feel free to play around!

 ## Tweaking layouts